-This is probably not the best user experience and one of the solutions to overcome this is to make the header fixed so that it always stays in the viewport allowing the visitor to navigate through website without having to scroll the page up in order to access the menu.
+This is not the best user experience and one of the solutions to improve it is to make the header fixed so that it always stays in the viewport while the page is being scrolled.

-But a fixed menu comes with its own disatvantage too – it covers a portion of the page content which may be a considerable issue for small mobile devices screens, especially if the header bar is thick(like the Divi Centered header).
+However, a fixed header comes with its own disadvantage too – it covers a portion of the page content which can be a considerable issue for small mobile devices screens, especially if the header bar is thick (like the Divi theme Centered header style on mobile).

-To prevent this there is a need for a “hybrid” header which would be fixed but move out of the viewport while the page is being scrolled down and appear only when the visitor starts scrolling the page up.
-This is what we are going to implement now.
+So, to prevent this there is a need for a “hybrid” header which would be fixed but move out of the viewport while the page is being scrolled down and appear only when the visitor starts scrolling the page up.

 The scroll direction detection and showing/hiding the header will be implemented using jQuery.